legines/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Homework #2 part1:

-Assignment Instructions
-Inside your Bootstrap-Portfolio repo, create index.html, portfolio.html and  contact.html.

-Using Bootstrap, recreate your portfolio site with the following items:
+1. Using Bootstrap, recreatec my basic portfolio site with the following items:

+  * A navbar.

-A navbar
+  * A responsive layout.

-A responsive layout (remember the grid, rows and columns are your friends)

-eg. On xs and sm screens, each section should take up the entire grid.
-On m and larger screens, each section should take up 2/3 of the grid and the sidebar should take up 1/3 of the grid
+  * eg. On xs and sm screens, each section should take up the entire grid.
+On m and larger screens, each section should take up 2/3 of the grid and the sidebar should take up 1/3 of the grid.

-Responsive images
+  * Responsive images.

-BONUS Using Bootstrap, make a sticky footer and use sub-rows and sub-solumns on your portfolio site (Hint: Check out the Bootstrap documentation)
+1. BONUS: Using Bootstrap, I made a sticky footer and used sub-rows and sub-solumns.

-Your Bootstrap solution should minimize use of media queries.
+1. Minimized the use of media queries.

-Deploy your new Bootstrap-powered portfolio to GitHub Pages.